How To Pick The Right Batting Cage For Your Backyard - A Buyer's Guide [Updated 2021]

 Batting Cage Length

-- Rule of thumb when it comes to cage length is 70-feet for the majority of players, though cage lengths can range from as little as 20-feet to as long as 80-feet.
+- Rule of thumb when it comes to a batting cages length is 70-feet for the majority of players, though cage lengths can range from as little as 20-feet to as long as 80-feet.
 A 70-foot cage length will provide optimal room between the batter and the pitcher (or pitching machine).
 It leaves them enough space to perform while remaining close to regulation mound-to-plate distance.
 It also allows pitching machines, pitching mounds, balls, batters boxes, and other primary equipment to fit with ease.
 When considering age, youth players may find 50-feet to be adequate, while college and pro-level players are better off with 80-foot long cages.

 Batting Cage Width

 - Width is also an important specification to consider when comparing your options.
 The standard width for most batting cages is 12 to 14 feet.
 12-foot wide tunnels are better suited for younger, shorter players who are under 6-feet in height.
 For the majority of players, a 14-foot-wide tunnel will be comfortable.
 Keep in mind that tunnel width may vary depending on a player’s wingspan and the length of bat used.
+Again, keep in mind that the cage will need to be wide enough for a pitching machine and protective screen!

 Batting Cage Height

 - The average batting cage will be 12-feet in height.
 Taller batting cages will allow for optimal room to better analyze the ball velocity of hits, but it may not be by any significant margin.
 Another important element to consider when choosing cage height is the overflow netting.
 You’ll typically want around a foot of netting to sag on the ground to contain balls as they are flying around the cage.
 In many situations, an 8-foot cage height will suffice.
 Just like width, this depends on the player’s level of development as well as their wingspan.
-It’s important to remember that the smaller the batting cage is, the quicker the netting will wear out due to the decreased distance between batter-ball impact and the net itself.
+It’s important to remember that with smaller batting cages is, the quicker the netting will wear out due to the decreased distance between batter-ball impact and the net itself.

 Batting Cage Tunnels: Short vs. Long